Lucia416/SnakeGame/README.md

 # SnakeGame

-Javascript Snake Game, for those who like me, feels a little nostalgic (for now...Work In Progress, later on I'll add the link where to play)
+Javascript Snake Game for those, who like me, feel a bit nostalgic about arcade games this is the link https://lucia416.github.io/SnakeGame/
+To move the snake use the arrows in the keyboard!
+Enjoy!!!